Virtu Financial Inc (VIRT) Shares Up Despite Recent Market Volatility - News Heater

 Many brokerage firms have already submitted their reports for VIRT stocks, with BofA Securities repeating the rating for VIRT by listing it as a “Buy.”
 The predicted price for VIRT in the upcoming period, according to BofA Securities is $20 based on the research report published on November 28, 2023 of the current year 2023.

-Volatility was left at 2.18%, however, over the last 30 days, the volatility rate increased by 1.60%, as shares sank -2.22% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +3.91% upper at present.
+Volatility was left at 1.93%, however, over the last 30 days, the volatility rate increased by 1.93%, as shares surge +1.66% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +4.93% upper at present.

 Insider Trading